bobpoekert/gitcaffe/readme.md

 gitcaffe
 --

 Gitcaffe is a script that automates parts of my caffe training workflow.
 It lets you track changes to your .prototxt files in git, keep your model files in a separate directory, and have your model files associate with particular git commits.
-It wraps calling the `caffe` command to find the most recent .caffemodel file associated with a commit and finetune with that using the most recent .prototxt.
-It does this by associating git tags with commits that generated .caffemodel files, and naming .caffemodel files with the commit sha of the commit that they were generated from.

 ```
 Usage: gitcaffe <command>